 Though symptoms vary from mild to severe, the swelling associated with lymphedema can affect your physical and emotional health.
 However, an early diagnosis and effective treatment plan may help limit your lymphedema symptoms.
-At Hamilton Vascular in Webster, Sugar Land, Round Rock, and San Antonio, Texas, the team of vein and vascular experts specializes in the diagnosis and treatment of lymphedema and can develop a plan to help you manage the chronic condition.
+At Hamilton Vascular in Webster, Sugar Land, Round Rock, Katy, and San Antonio, Texas, the team of vein and vascular experts specializes in the diagnosis and treatment of lymphedema and can develop a plan to help you manage the chronic condition.
 Call the office nearest you to schedule a consultation or use the online booking tool.

 Lymphedema is a chronic health condition that causes swelling due to the buildup of lymphatic fluid in your body.

 Your lymphatic system is a crucial part of your immune system that circulates a protein-rich fluid to collect bacteria, viruses, and waste from all over your body.
 Your lymph nodes filter the harmful substances from the fluid and eliminate them from your body.

 If your lymph vessels are unable to properly drain the lymph fluid, it collects in the body and causes tissue swelling.
 Though the swelling and edema may develop in any part of your body, it most often affects the legs and arms.

 Primary lymphedema is an inherited condition that affects the structure and function of your lymphatic system, which leads to poor fluid drainage.

 An injury or an obstruction to the lymphatic system causes secondary lymphedema, and it is more common than primary lymphedema.

 Swelling in part or all of arms or legs, including the hands and feet, is the most common symptom of lymphedema.
 Other symptoms include:

 The severity of the symptoms and swelling varies significantly.
 In some people, lymphedema may go unnoticed, while in others, the swelling is so extreme it limits mobility.